smolijar/protocat/website/docs/wiki/middlewares.md

 ## Call cascading

-All middlewares are executed in order they were registered, followed by an execution of handlers in provided order, regardless of middleware-service order.
+All middlewares are executed in the order they were registered, followed by an execution of handlers in provided order, regardless of middleware-service order.
 Note that in the following example, `C` middleware is registered after `CatService` and it is still called, even before the handlers.

 ```typescript
 app.use(async (call, next) => {